Telescopes

 24" Telescope

-• The Planewave L-600 direct-drive mount allows high speed slews, and accurate pointing and tracking.
+- The Planewave L-600 direct-drive mount is capable of high speed slews with extremely accurate pointing and tracking.

-• The ZWO ASI6200 61 megapixel back-illuminated CMOS allows very low levels of noise, high quantum efficiency, along with fast readout time and video capabilities.
+- The ZWO ASI6200 61 megapixel back-illuminated CMOS allows very low levels of noise, high quantum efficiency, fast readout time and video capabilities.

 J.C.D.
 Marsh telescope